CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/IND.1 Operating and Control Technology.md

 ### 2 11 Unsafe configurations

 In the default configuration of OT components, security measures are not always enabled, which makes it much easier for unauthorized access.
-Operating insecurely configured components can also threaten the security of other components of the environment, such as when credentials can be retrieved or trusted by other systems.
+Operating insecurely configured components can also threaten the security of other components of the environment, such as when credentials can be retrieved or in trust with other systems.

 Examples of insecure configurations include the use of standard passwords, the use of system administration plaintext protocols, the operation of unneeded services, unsecured interfaces, such as: USB or Firewire ports, or disabled security features.